artusm/funny-learn-notifier/README.md

 - Get API key: https://openrouter.ai/keys
 - Routes to DALL-E 3 via OpenRouter
 - May have different pricing
+- Model can be configured via `OPENROUTER_MODEL` environment variable
+- Default model: `"dall-e-3"`
+- Other models may be available (check OpenRouter documentation)

 ## How It Works